mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 RD is not a one-size-fits-all approach.
 While the classic setup involves a binary treatment determined by a threshold-crossing rule, numerous extensions and variants exist, each tailored to different research contexts.
 Understanding these variations is essential for choosing the appropriate design and interpreting results correctly.

-1. [Sharp RD](#sec-sharp-regression-discontinuity-design):The simplest and most intuitive form of RD:
+1. [Sharp RD](#sec-sharp-regression-discontinuity-design): The simplest and most intuitive form of RD:
     -   **Definition**: Treatment assignment jumps **deterministically** from 0 to 1 at the cutoff.
     -   **Implication**: Individuals below the threshold are never treated; those above always are.
     -   **Identification**: The treatment effect is identified as the jump in the outcome at the cutoff.
     -   **Example**: A scholarship awarded strictly to students with test scores ≥ 85.
-2. [Fuzzy RD](#sec-fuzzy-regression-discontinuity-design):A generalization of the sharp design:
+2. [Fuzzy RD](#sec-fuzzy-regression-discontinuity-design): A generalization of the sharp design:
     -   **Definition**: The probability of treatment increases **discontinuously** at the cutoff, but does not jump from 0 to 1.
     -   **Implication**: Some individuals below the cutoff may receive the treatment, and some above may not.
     -   **Identification**: Requires instrumental variable methods to estimate the [local average treatment effects](#sec-local-average-treatment-effects) (LATE) for compliers.
     -   **Example**: A healthcare subsidy that is more likely, but not guaranteed, to be received by patients above a certain income level.
-3. [Kink RD](#sec-regression-kink-design):A subtler variant based on a change in slope:
+3. [Kink RD](#sec-regression-kink-design): A subtler variant based on a change in slope:
     -   **Definition**: The **first derivative** (slope) of the outcome changes at the cutoff, rather than its level.
     -   **Identification**: The treatment effect is identified from a discontinuity in the **marginal effect** of the running variable.
     -   **Example**: Tax incentives where the marginal benefit changes at a threshold income level.